 Check all the accessories and loose parts that are shipped with the unit against the shipping list.
-Included in these items will be the Water Flow Switch (optional), rigging and electrical diagrams, service literature, which are placed inside the control panel and/or starter panel for shipment.
+Included in these items will be the water vessel drain plugs Water Flow Switch (optional), rigging and electrical diagrams, service literature, which are placed inside the control panel and/or starter panel for shipment.

-If optional elastomeric isolators are ordered with the unit they are shipped mounted on the horizontal support frame of the chiller.
+If optional elastomeric isolators are ordered with the unit (model number digit 42 = 1) they are shipped unit (model number digit 42 =1) they are shipped mounted on the horizontal support frame of the chiller.
 The isolators' location and distribution weight diagram is placed with the service literature inside the starter/control panel.